-- Student Guide: this provides information which is common to all students and gives information about matters of importance from the start of a student's relationship with the University of London through to their graduation. - The Virtual Learning Environment (VLE): this gives access to materials (including online tutor group discussions) for each course studied. - The VLE also includes a range of additional study resources such as: - Online student café and discussion areas which allow students to communicate with each other. - Past examination papers and Examiners' commentaries; these provide generic feedback from assessment. - Employability skills module; guidance on how to manage your career in the future - Programme Handbook: This tells students how to access available resources and contains information about assessment procedures.
-It is available on the student portal. - Course subject guide for each course studied; these introduce and develop the topics. - Programme Regulations - Recommended reading lists. - Access to an online tutor (for Level 4 courses) over a five month period, beginning in October each academic year. - Access to essay feedback via formative assessment (for Level 4 courses). - Access to online e-seminars (for Level 5 and Level 6 courses). - Option of submitting up to four practice essays per year for feedback by academic staff (for Level 5 and Level 6 courses). - Access to a Learning Support Co-ordinator (all levels). - Access to a course convenor (all levels) - The Online Library: this provides a range of full-text, multidisciplinary databases where journal articles, book reviews and reports can be found. - University of London library: registered students may use the resources located within the Senate House library (for a small additional fee). - A University of London email account and web area for personal information management.
+- Student Portal: for accessing student induction, study skills support, careers and employability resources, student wellbeing advice. - University of London Careers Service offers tailored careers and employability support to students whatever their course, wherever they are studying, and whether they are starting, developing, or changing their career.
+Support includes webinars led by careers consultants, employer and alumni panel events and a range of online careers resources. - Student Guide: this provides information which is common to all students and gives information about matters of importance from the start of a student's relationship with the University of London through to their graduation. - The Virtual Learning Environment (VLE): this gives access to materials (including online tutor group discussions and webinars) for each course studied. - The VLE also includes a range of additional study resources such as: - Online student café and discussion areas which allow students to communicate with each other. - Past examination papers and Examiners' commentaries; these provide generic feedback from assessment. - Employability skills module; guidance on how to manage your career in the future - Programme Handbook: This tells students how to access available resources and contains information about assessment procedures.
+It is available on the student portal. - Course subject guide for each course studied; these introduce and develop the topics. - Programme Regulations - Recommended reading lists. - Access to an online tutor (for Level 4 courses) over a five month period, beginning in October each academic year. - Access to essay feedback via formative assessment (for Level 4 courses). - Access to online e-seminars (for Level 5 and Level 6 courses). - Option of submitting up to four practice essays per year for feedback by academic staff (for Level 5 and Level 6 courses). - Access to a Learning Support Co-ordinator (all levels). - Access to a course convenor (all levels) - The Online Library: this provides a range of full-text, multidisciplinary databases where journal articles, book reviews and reports can be found. - University of London library: registered students may use the resources located within the Senate House library (for a small additional fee).

+A University of London email account and web area for personal information management.